franck01081991/ubuntu-autoinstall/README.en.md

 - [Additional resources](#additional-resources)

 ## Overview
 This repository contains the templates and automation required to build fully automated Ubuntu installation media.
 Each host stores its own variables in inventory, enabling reproducible and idempotent deployments.
 Generated seed and full ISOs are published as pipeline artifacts for auditing purposes.
+A library of **hardware profiles** under `inventory/profiles/hardware/` keeps the CI focused on validating autoinstall generation per model.

 ## GitOps architecture
+- **Declarative definition**:
-- **Declarative definition**: host-specific parameters live in `inventory/host_vars/<host>.yml`.
+  - host-specific parameters live in `inventory/host_vars/<host>.yml`;
+  - reusable hardware profiles are tracked in `inventory/profiles/hardware/<profile>.yml` and can be shared across sites.
 - **Automated rendering**: Ansible + Jinja2 generate `user-data`/`meta-data` files in `autoinstall/generated/<host>/`.
 - **Controlled distribution**: CI builds the installation ISOs, stores them as artifacts, and operators retrieve them as needed.
 - **Zero manual drift**: every change flows through Git, CI/CD, and the documented commands.